 An exciting destination in Uganda with adventurous highlights including wildlife and one of the biggest water falls.
 Murchison Falls National Park is a worthy attraction you will be ready to explore, discover and make memories while on your African Safari.

-Murchison Falls National Park lies at the northern end of the Albertine Rift Valley, where the sweeping Bunyoro escarpment tumbles into vast, palm-dotted savannah in North-western Uganda.
-It was first gazetted as a game reserve in 1926, and also the largest and oldest conservation area, hosting 76 species of mammals and 451 birds.
-The park is bisected by the Victoria Nile, which plunges 45m over the remnant rift valley wall, creating the dramatic Murchison Falls, the center-piece of the park and the final event in an 80km stretch of rapids.
-The mighty cascade drains the last of the river’s energy, transforming it into a broad, placid stream that flows quietly across the rift valley floor into Lake Albert.
-At Murchison Falls, the Nile squeezes through an 8m wide gorge and plunges with a thunderous roar into the “Devil’s Cauldron”, creating a trademark rainbow.
+Murchison Falls National Park lies at the northern end of the Albertine Rift Valley, where the sweeping Bunyoro escarpment tumbles into vast, palm-dotted Savannah.
+Researchers say the park was first gazetted as a game reserve in 1926.
+According to study, the park is also the largest and oldest conservation area, hosting 76 species of mammals and 451 birds.
+The Victoria Nile bisects Murchison falls park and plunge 45m over the remnant rift valley wall, creating the dramatic Falls.
+This is the center-piece of the park and the final event in an 80km stretch of rapids.
+The mighty falls then transform it into a broad, placid stream that flows quietly across the rift valley floor in Lake Albert.

-The Victoria Nile has one of Uganda’s most remarkable wildlife spectacles which include elephants, giraffes and buffaloes; while hippos, Nile crocodiles and aquatic birds are permanent residents.
+The Victoria Nile squeezes through an 8m wide gorge at Murchison falls creating an amazing trademark rainbow.
+The Victoria Nile has one of Uganda’s most remarkable wildlife spectacles.
+These include elephants, giraffes, buffalo, hippos, Nile crocodiles and aquatic birds which are permanent residents.

 ATTRACTIONS IN MURCHISON FALLS NATIONAL PARK